-Metalhead (Málmhaus) is an Icelandic film from 2013 that played in Seattle as part of the 2015 Nordic Lights Film Festival.
+Metalhead (Málmhaus) (watch on Amazon) is an Icelandic film from 2013 that played in Seattle as part of the 2015 Nordic Lights Film Festival.
 Directed by Ragnar Bragason, Metalhead was very successful in the Icelandic 2014 Edda Awards, winning for Best Actress, Best Supporting Actress, Best Supporting Actor, Best Editing, Best Costume Design, Best Sound, Best Original Score and Best Make-up.

 Metalhead tells the story of 12-year-old Hera Karlsdottir (Diljá Valsdóttir) who loses her older brother Baldur in a tragic tractor accident.
 This is presumably around 1985, although an exact date is not specified.
 Baldur was a metalhead of course, and his room was filled with heavy metal posters, t-shirts and records.
 In the aftermath of her brother’s death, Hera burns all of her old clothes, dies her hair black, and adopts a new wardrobe consisting solely of her brother’s metal shirts, black jeans and a leather jacket.